 - Nursing care insurance

 - Accident insurance

-Self-Employed persons generally do not have to pay social security contributions.
-However, this also means that they are responsible to make their own provisions when it comes to pensions, unemployment or health issues.
+If you do not contribute to the social security system, it is important that you make your own provisions when it comes to pensions, unemployment or health issues.

 In case an Indian entrepreneur temporarily transfers employees from India to Germany, EU regulations allow the employee to remain within the Indian scheme for a certain amount of time.
 This means that no contributions have to be paid in the German system.